Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 There was a problem.
 Please refresh the page and try again.

 Picking a new fragrance can be overwhelming, so we’ve done the blotting, spritzing and wafting for you to compile a definitive list of the best perfumes of all time.

-Fragrance can have the biggest, yet often subliminal, impact on our memories and emotions.
-It’s no surprise then that these classic scents (and even some perfume dupes), have enduring appeal.
+Fragrance can have the biggest - yet often subliminal - impact on our memories and emotions, so it’s no surprise then that these classic scents (and even some perfume dupes) have enduring appeal.
 Unlike many beauty products, most of us remain faithful to our favourite fragrance and buy our signature scent on repeat, even if it has a hefty price tag - because yes, there is a difference between cheap and expensive perfume.
 Sometimes all you need is a spritz of something special to satisfy your self-care needs - and even better if it's one of the best long-lasting perfumes that lingers all day.

-Whether you’re looking for some scent-spiration to uncover a new olfactory favourite or just interested to see if your personal favourite has made it into the best perfumes of all time, choose one of these and you’re guaranteed to smell gorgeous.
-And, remember – there’s no need to save it just for special occasions, as perfumes need to be replaced every three to five years.
+Whether you’re looking for some scent-spiration to uncover a new favourite fragrance or just interested to see if your personal go-to has made it into the best perfumes of all time, choose one of these and you’re guaranteed to smell gorgeous.
+And remember, there's no need to save it just for special occasions, as perfumes need to be replaced every three to five years.